Friday, April 1, 2011

 The first was a first time mom.
 She got the routine exams.
 About four weeks before her due date her doctor found her to be about four centimeters dilated.
 He didn't do anything except mention that she would most likely have her baby early.
 (Who doesn't want to hear that when they are 38 weeks right?!)
 But we know that dilation, though it does give us some interesting information, does not tell us without a doubt when the baby will come.
 This mama had the same exam and was told the same thing for the next four weeks.
 Yes, she went all the way to her due date and had a perfectly healthy and wonderful baby.
 At forty weeks.
 Despite the emotional turmoil that this caused, this mama was fine.
 I would not however disregard the effects on an already emotional pregnant woman though when it comes to false expectations for her labor and birth.

 Our second mama was also a first time mom.
 She did not however get so lucky and escape with only some emotional upset.
 I talked to her while pregnant.
-She was excited and really hoping for a natural birth.
+She was excited and really hoping for a natural birth but didn't have time for a birth class.
 She also had routine vaginal exams and a few weeks before her due date was found to be four centimeters dilated.
 This sent the staff into an immediate panic!
 She could have the baby at any moment!
 We wouldn't want it to just fall out on a bus or something!
 So, of course, they started an induction right then and there.
 Pitocin followed by this and that and an epidural and... out of the blue a baby that needs to be saved from the labor via a c-section.
 Mama is not planning to VBAC.
 She believes that the system saved her baby.

 I wouldn't dare make fun of a mother who believes this.
 It may seem like I am reading into things a bit much, but follow my logic here for a minute.
 This c-section did not just come out of nowhere.
 It did not even start with the epidural or the pitocin or the induction.
 This c-section started with the systematic dehumanization of the mother through an unnecessary procedure; the pregnancy vaginal exam.